 Lou also regularly acts as tax counsel on cross-border M&A transactions as highlighted in his experience list.

-Lou began his practice as an international tax attorney in Amsterdam in 1997.
+Lou began his practice as an international tax lawyer in Amsterdam in 1997.
 He spent two years working in London and six years working in New York before returning to Amsterdam.
 He is a member of the ABA and the IFA (International Fiscal Association) and speaks regularly at tax conferences.
+He currently serves as chairperson of the Tax Committee of the American Chamber of Commerce in the Netherlands.

 - January 20-21, 2020